Colorado Springs Drunk Driving Accident Lawyer

 Interlock Ignition Device Requirement

-After a period of revocation, drivers who have refused testing will be required to install an ignition interlock device on their vehicles.
-This device requires the driver to provide a breath sample free of alcohol before the car starts.
+After the revocation period, a driver who refused testing must install an ignition interlock device on their vehicle, requiring a clean breath sample before the car will start.

 Wrongful Death Damages

-If you have lost a loved one in a DUI car accident, you might also be able to file a wrongful death lawsuit.
-Loss of companionship and loss of future earnings are additional potential recoverable damages in this situation.
+If you have lost a loved one in a drunk driving accident, you may be able to file a wrongful death claim.
+Recoverable damages can include loss of companionship and lost future earnings.

 Punitive Damages